Magic-Phono/.github/README.md

 Magic Phono aims to enable open source software on run on AlphaTheta CDJs.

+> [!CAUTION]
-NOTE: Magic Phono is under early development and cannot guarantee correct operation.
+> Magic Phono is under early development and cannot guarantee correct operation.
-We are not responsible to any damage to your player.
+> We are not responsible to any damage to your player.
 Install at your own risk!